arnaav00/daemonset-capture/README.md

 # Kubernetes DaemonSet Traffic Monitor

-A proof-of-concept DaemonSet that passively captures HTTP/HTTPS API endpoint traffic at the node level in Kubernetes clusters.
-Similar to Datadog's DaemonSet agent approach, it provides zero-latency network monitoring without modifying application code.
+A DaemonSet that passively captures HTTP/HTTPS API endpoint traffic at the node level in Kubernetes clusters and automatically pushes endpoints to the APISec platform.
+Provides zero-latency network monitoring without modifying application code.

 ## What It Does